MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/videoadextension.md

 # VideoAdExtension Data Object - Campaign Management
 Defines an ad extension with a video and call-to-action button.

-> [!NOTE]
-> Not everyone has this feature yet.
-If you don't, don't worry - it's coming soon!

 ## Syntax
 ```xml
 <xs:complexType name="VideoAdExtension" xmlns:xs="http://www.w3.org/2001/XMLSchema">